Bridj/arel_sugar/README.md

 Let's say you're using SQLite3 in development, and PostgreSQL in testing/production, well that's quite a good reason not to use database-specific code, isn't it?

-Once again, SexyScopes comes to the rescue:
+Once again, ArelSugar comes to the rescue:
 The `=~` and `!~` operators when called with a regular expression will generate the SQL you don't want to know about.

 ```ruby